bzhanglab/CoPheeMap/README.md

 By applying CoPheeMap and CoPheeKSA to phosphosites with high computationally predicted functional significance and cancer-associated phosphosites, we demonstrate the effectiveness of these tools in systematically illuminating phosphosites of interest, revealing dysregulated signaling processes in human cancer, and identifying under-studied kinases as putative therapeutic targets.

-## Prerequisites
-- Python 3 or higher
-- Anaconda jupyter notebook 6.5.2

-## Data Requirements
-Download all supplementary tables to the folder `Supplementary_table`, or some codes could not run.

 ### CoPheeMap: Supervised learning model to construct a co-regulated phosphosite network CoPheeMap